BeckaL/CV/README.md

 ## Becka Lelew

 Full stack developer with a keen interest in back-end logic.
 Recent graduate of Makers Academy, a 12 week bootcamp teaching the fundamentals of coding.
-I enjoy solving problems with logic, maths and neat code!
+I enjoy solving problems with logic, a bit of maths and a lot of neat code!

 5 years' experience in various analytical and strategy roles in the public sector.
-Now ready for a new challenge!
+Through these roles, I developed a love of Excel, but a frustration with its limitations.
+Now ready to go on to bigger and better things, and for a new challenge.

 ## Skills

-#### This Skill
+#### Analysis

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.